Trish Vradenburg: Plays

 Vradenburg wrote the play The Apple Doesn't Fall... which was produced at the Tiffany Theater in Los Angeles and on Broadway at the Lyceum Theatre in New York City, and Surviving Grace which was produced at the Kennedy Center in Washington and off-Broadway at the Union Square Theatre in New York.
 Surviving Grace was translated into Portuguese and produced in Brazil.
 Surviving Grace is published by Broadway Play Publishing Inc.

 Print media

 Trish and George Vradenburg served as co-publishers of Tikkun (2002-2012), a bi-monthly English-language magazine that analyzes American and Israeli culture, politics, religion and history from a leftist-progressive viewpoint, and provides commentary about Israeli politics and Jewish life in North America.
 She has also had opinion pieces published in several newspapers, including The Washington Post.

 Alzheimer's advocacy

 She and her husband chaired the National Alzheimer's Gala in Washington, D.C.
 (2004-2010) which raised over $9 million for the Alzheimer's Association.
 In 2010 they launched US Against Alzheimer's (USA2), an independent organization whose mission is to stop Alzheimer's disease by the year 2020.

+Death

+Vradenburg died of a heart attack on April 17, 2017.
+She was interred at Hillside Memorial Park Cemetery.